TurboSource-Marialis/machtiani-releases/README.md

 **MODEL_API_KEY**

 Your OpenAI API key.

+**WARNING: you are responsible for any costs incured for your requests with your OpenAPI key.
+Although machtiani cli does provide estimates of token usage for storing and syncing as a courtesy, it's only an estimate of input token usage and not ouptut.
+There are no guarantees as to its accuracy.
+Furthermore, there is no estimate for input or output for prompt operations.
+It's recommended you set usage limits directly with OpenAPI to avoid unexpected costs.**

 The plan is to make it work with other models, especially self-hosted ones.

 ### Uninstall
 To remove the `machtiani` tool, simply delete the binary: